digitalrebar/digitalrebar/README.md

 ## The rules file:

 The rules file should contain a list of rules in YML format.
 For a simple example, refer to the test.yml file.
+The rule file will be reloaded if the classfier is sent a SIGHUP.

 ### An example rules file: